Pprime1/csasm/README.md

 ## TODO ##
 - [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
+- [ ] GC Code input validation to also strip spaces, or at least trailling spaces?
 - [ ] reBook/rerun Testing Day
  - [ ] Test old iphone
  - [x] Test iphone Go To Top exit button
  - [x] Test landscape on iphone
  - [ ] Test ipad
  - [ ] Test Android tablet
  - [ ] Test Android landscape
  - [x] create GCBeta at QUT
   - [ ] run the test cases with 3 players = OBC, Fang, 1MM
   - [ ] check that no reward if not occupying a circle
   - [ ] Multiple players at one circle at same time works at all?
     - [ ] Do all get the reward?
  - [x] create GCGamma (3 waypoints) also at QUT
   - [ ] run the test cases with 5 players = OBC, Fang, 1MM, Kab?, p11?
 Ruz?
 X?
   - [ ] does it work properly with 3 target circles?
   - [ ] does it work with multiple concurrent games? (along with GCBetaTst)
     - [ ] do seperate correct rewards happen to the right players?
 - [ ] Hide a container, create a real one: The Covid-Safe Anti Social Mob Cache
   - [x] Create for real GC9JEH6 code.
   - [x] Find a final GZ (S27° 28.327' E153° 1.373')
   - Take a seat and reach behind the bottom outside corner of the metal plate behind you.
 Small (not micro) sized magnetic thin container
   - [x] build container, logbook and stash note
   - [ ] test container in place
   - [ ] FTF prizes?
 Coffee Club vouchers perhaps?
 - [ ] Final production test run, before publishing for real.
 - [ ] Production Release submission!

 ## Key files ##